 Warehouse-Style Apartment | CBD

-This CBD apartment could not be more centrally located if it tried.
-Just off Little Collins Street and accessed via a laneway, this open-plan warehouse-style apartment oozes character with exposed beams and heaps of wooden furniture.
+This CBD one-bedroom apartment could not be more centrally located if it tried.
+Just off Little Collins Street and accessed via a laneway, this open-plan warehouse-style spacious apartment oozes character with exposed beams and heaps of wooden furniture.
 It’s capable of catering for up to six guests, with a king bed on a mezzaine floor, a sofa bed and a floor mattress included.
 It might not be everyone’s idea of luxury, then, but with a tough-to-beat location and an incredibly cool living space, we don’t really care.
+Plus, you’ll have an entire rental unit all to yourself.

 The Spaceship Penthouse | CBD